aumetra/tranquility/README.md

 These features are mutually exclusive
 If more than one is activated, all selected allocators are compiled in the binary but neither will be actually used

-## Jaeger telemetry
+## Jaeger integration

-Tranquility supports exporting the information logged via tracing to a jaeger backend via OpenTelemetry
+Tranquility supports exporting the data logged via tracing to a jaeger instance
-To enable this feature, compile Tranquility with the `jaeger` feature
+To enable this feature, compile Tranquility with the `jaeger` feature flag

 ## Progress